 ODISSEI is a collaborativea project initiated by the project leaders of a number of large-scale data collections, CBS, SURF, Centererdata and NWO.
 The creation of a national data platform has been included in the National Roadmap for Large-Scale Scientific Infrastructure 2016-2020.
 Led by Pearl Dykstra, professor of Empirical Sociology at Erasmus University Rotterdam, the various partners involved work together to realise this data platform.
 In July 2020, ODISSEI has received this Roadmap funding to further develop the infrastructure.

 ODISSEI has over 40 member organisations, including abovementioned parties and academic faculties throughout the country.
 Through ODISSEI’s national perspective, the advantages of upscaling, knowledge exchange (in the legal sphere, for instance), mutual enrichment, and international collaboration are exploited to the fullest extent.

 ODISSEI is led by two independent bodies: a Supervisory Board and a Management Board.
 The Supervisory Board is the highest body and consists of seven delegates from member organisations of ODISSEI.
 The Management Board, led by Pearl Dykstra, professor of Empirical Sociology at Erasmus University Rotterdam, is appointed by the Supervisory Board.
 In addition, ODISSEI has an Advisory Board.

-ODISSEI consists of 41 member organisations that contribute to the development of a sustainable research infrastructure for the social sciences in the Netherlands.
+ODISSEI consists of over 40 member organisations that contribute to the development of a sustainable research infrastructure for the social sciences in the Netherlands.
 Moreover, a number of surveys and panels currently participate in ODISSEI.